 If you are testing a hypothesis, challenging a finding, or building something adjacent — reach out.
 The work evolves through contact.

 Available for contract and remote roles in AI evaluation, LLM safety, and applied reasoning research.
-Background spans network engineering, healthcare IT, and culinary operations management — pattern recognition across domains is the throughline.
+Pattern recognition across complex systems is the throughline.